 Tariffs are of course taxes, and Republicans hate ‘em even more than Democrats.
 Since I'm laughing too hard to read any more, I'm going to have to hold out hope for at least FedSoc to whine that to “block during the pendency of an investigation…[or] nullify, void, prevent or prohibit, any acquisition, holding, withholding, use, transfer, withdrawal, transportation, importation or exportation of, or dealing in, or exercising any right, power, or privilege with respect to, or transactions involving, any property” is in some manner to tax.

 Justice Thomas sometimes highlights that he's a fraud and a charlatan.
 This is one of those times.
-No originalist (or ANYONE) fulfilling the oath to support and defend our Constitution against domestic enemies) can plausibly believe that Congress can delegate to the president the power to impose the tariffs Trump illegally imposed.
+Even before SCOTUS issued its decision, no originalist (or ANYONE) fulfilling the oath to support and defend our Constitution against domestic enemies) could reasonably believe that the president could unilaterally usurp (or that Congress could even delegate to the president) the power to impose the tariffs Trump illegally imposed.
+Trump's current whining about SCOTUS not telling him what to do with all the revenue he raised only further highlights the illegality of what he did.

 One of the primary purposes of the entire American Revolution was to preclude "taxation without representation."
 Representation to the people of the American Revolution meant something specific--representation in Parliament.
 That principle (and more) was addressed explicitly in our Constitution.
-Representation to the people who wrote and ratified our Constitution meant specifically in the House of Representatives (hence the name).
+To the people who wrote and ratified our Constitution, representation (regarding taxation) meant specifically in the House of Representatives (hence the name).

 In Article I the People commanded that "All Bills for raising Revenue shall originate in the House of Representatives."
 Trump, himself, repeatedly insisted that his so-called tariffs had the purpose of raising revenue.
 There's no way Congress can delegate such power to the President.
 This always has been one of the most important pillars of the separation of powers between executive and legislative branches.